 * Past-life, astrological and numerological information was often provided, but only when the intuitive deemed it would prove beneficial to the applicant.

-The availability of life readings was announced through CAI publications (a membership newsletter New Eyes and the magazine Intuition), in a few magazine articles and at CAI’s conferences and at public talks and demonstrations.
+The availability of life readings was announced through CAI’s membership newsletter New Eyes, the CAI magazine Intuition, a few published magazine articles and at CAI’s conferences, public talks and demonstrations.
 Many clients first heard about intuitive counseling through personal referrals.
-Those in Japan responded to announcements from our major contact in that country.
-Some clients reapplied months or years later to update their earlier life readings and receive answers to further questions.
+Those in Japan responded to announcements from our major Japanese contact.
+Some clients reapplied months or years later to update their earlier life readings and obtain answers to further questions.

-When applying for a life reading the client indicated on the application form three preferences for an intuitive counselor out of several available at the time, each of whom was described in the ICI brochure by a resume and a photo.
+When applying for a life reading the client indicated on the application form three preferences for an intuitive counselor, out of several available at the time.
+Each intuitive was described in the ICI brochure by a resume and photo.
 When scheduling the reading we selected one of the three, depending on location, timing and availability, and occasionally on our own (intuitive) impression of which might best serve the client’s openness and needs as reflected in his questions.

-We sometimes wondered why clients chose one intuitive over another.
-They usually answered that they preferred a deep-trance channel over one who functioned fully or partially consciously, apparently assuming that a trance personality could provide better information.
-As described elsewhere, this belief is not generally correct.
-If an intuitive is qualified to provide life readings at all, his mode of doing so is not important to the accuracy or relevance of the information given.
-Some clients may have felt more secure in discussing their personal issues in the privacy of the intuitive’s unconscious state.
-Most likely, though, I suspect they were attracted to trance channeling just because they wanted the novel experience of conversing with a “non-physical being.”
-To be sure, they may have better heeded its seemingly authoritative counsel.
+We often wondered why clients chose one intuitive over another.
+When asked they usually replied that they preferred a deep-trance channel over one who functioned fully or partially consciously.
+They seemed to be assuming that a trance personality could provide better information.
+This assumption is not generally correct, because if an intuitive is qualified to provide life readings at all, his mode of doing so is not important to the accuracy or relevance of the information given.
+Some clients may have felt more secure in discussing their personal issues in the privacy of the intuitive’s unconscious state, but this reason too is fallacious.
+Most likely, they were attracted to trance channeling just because they wanted the novel experience of conversing with a “non-physical being.”
+To be sure, with this expectation they may have listened more closely and better heeded its counsel.

 Remote Life Readings

 The other half of the sessions, termed remote or distant, took place without the client being present.
-It should be obvious from the foregoing description of intuitive inquiries that there is no need for a client to be physically present when receiving his life reading, though it undoubtedly adds to the intimacy of the experience and probably facilitates the questioning and answers.
-He mailed his questions to CAI, and a conductor sat in for him.
-We selected our conductors to be sympathetic, sensitive and intuitive in their own right, though not necessarily expert.
+It should be obvious from the foregoing description of intuitive inquiries that the client’s physical presence is not required by the intuitive, though it may facilitate the dialog and add to the intimacy of the experience.
+A conductor sat in for the client and posed the questions which had been submitted with the application.
+The conductors on staff were chosen to be sympathetic and sensitive individuals, and intuitive in their own right, though not necessarily expert.

 More than five hundred life-readings were conducted for Japanese clients.
 About 85% of these were remote and required transcripts to enable accurate translation into Japanese.
 The remaining 15% took place in-person, using interpreters, when CAI teams visited Japan and during two CAI-arranged tours of Japanese to CAI.
 Three CAI intuitives [PP, RL and KR] continued to visit Japan over the decades following the ICI program to give lectures, teach classes and provide life readings for Japanese clients.

-For a few years CAI sent a follow-up evaluation form to every client a few months after his session, to help us keep track of the level of satisfaction and to solicit suggestions for improvement.
-The responses were helpful in occasionally refining the application brochure and reading protocol.
-They also provided a few testimonies we could pass on to future applicants.
+For a few years CAI sent a follow-up evaluation form to every client a few months after his session, to help us keep track of the level of satisfaction with the readings and to solicit suggestions for improvement.
+The responses were helpful in refining the application brochure and reading protocol, and provided a few testimonies we could pass on to future applicants.

 The Content of Life Readings